-The Colwood Municipal Council represents citizens of the community and provides leadership, vision and strategic direction the Colwood staff.
+The Colwood Municipal Council represents citizens of the community and provides leadership, vision and strategic direction to Colwood staff.
 Council is elected on a four year term: Mayor Carol Hamilton, Councillors Lilja Chong, Cynthia Day, Gordie Logan, Jason Nault, Rob Martin, and Terry Trace.

 The Chief Administrative Officer leads a small team of dedicated employees responsible for providing the services detailed in this plan as well as providing recommendations and policy advice to Council.
-The City of Colwood employs approx. 82 employees as detailed below.
+The City of Colwood employs approximately 82 employees as detailed below.

 Some staff changes are recommended starting in the 2018 year.
-Such changes are outlined in more detail in the respective departmental summary in PART X of this plan.
+Such changes are outlined in more detail in the respective departmental service plans.

 Department 2017 2018 Change Comments

 Corporate Administration 8.75 9.25 +0.5 Phase in 1.0 FTE Human Resources

 Finance 6.0 6.0 -

 Information Technology 1.0 2.0 +1.0 New independent IT department

 Policing 6.5 7.0 +0.5 Increase to Court Liaison/Exhibit Clerk

 Fire Rescue 9.5 9.5 -

-Building & Bylaw 7.2 7.0 -0.6 -1.0 Bylaw Enforcement, +0.6 Building Inspector
+Building & Bylaw 7.2 6.6 -0.6 -1.0 Bylaw Enforcement, +0.4 Building Inspector

 Planning 6.5 6.5 -

 Engineering 9.0 9.0 - Includes land development

 Public Works, Parks, Sewer 28 28 -

-TOTAL 82.45 84.25 +1.8
+TOTAL 82.45 83.85 +1.4